 Artificial intelligence (AI) helps teams quickly process and organize large amounts of data.
 AI can also assist teams with discovery by finding patterns, providing insights, and organizing them into categories.
 AI can also support backlog creation with user-centered artifacts such as personas and journey maps.
 Teams can then focus on high-value analysis instead of expending effort on mundane, time-consuming processes.
 AI can also generate hypotheses for further exploration and consideration, ensuring solutions tie back to the problem or need.

 According to Matt Sigelman, incorporating AI into project management aids employee retention and creates an upskilled employee cohort; mitigates risk through more profound organizational expertise; and benefits the organization financially by enabling it to execute more projects (Project Management Institute, 2025, p.
 9).
 Utilizing AI in the agile process makes sense, as it aligns with the values on which agile is based: accelerating analysis, enabling teams to operate in shorter increments, and delivering continuously.
-Teams can discover faster, work more collaboratively, and therefore focus on the customer.
+Teams can discover faster, collaborate more, and therefore focus on the customer.

 (McKinsey, 2025)